OMJO-MOJO/Bot-Builder-Docs/README.md

 # Documentation for Bot Builder

 ## Set up the project
+> The features in the Bot Builder options is the list of available features to select from.
 ``` js
 // Import the package
 const { Client, IntentsBitField, Partials } = require("discord.js");